sizuhe/GSD_python/README.md

 # How does it work?
 ## Communication
 Software should automatically detect COM port when an Arduino is connected to the computer (**software needs to be restarted**).
-There's a manual way to select COM port inside `serialComm.py` file.
+There's a manual way to select COM port inside `serialcomm.py` file.

-If the software doesn't detect an Arduino test mode will start.
+If the software doesn't detect an Arduino, test mode will start.
 Test mode status can be seen above `Iniciar` and `Detener` buttons.

 Incoming Arduino data needs to have a `baudrate` of 9600 and needs to be printed as a string with the following structure.
 ```c++